 Introduction to the theory of relativity, including special relativity (Lorentz contraction, time dilation, energy-mass equivalence, kinematics and electrodynamics) and general relativity (gravity, black holes).
-Course Information: Prerequisite(s): Grade of C or better in MATH 181; and Grade of C or better in PHYS 142; or Grade of B or better in PHYS 107 or Grade of B or better in PHYS 132.
+Course Information: Prerequisite(s): Grade of C or better in MATH 181; and Grade of C or better in PHYS 107 or Grade of B or better in PHYS 132.